quicwg/multipath/draft-ietf-quic-multipath.md

 that its peer keeps using it and enable faster switch over to a standby path.
-If the endpoints does not want to close the path immediately, as connectivity could be re-established, it is RECOMMENDED to send PING frames to quickly detect connecivtity changes and switch back in a timely way.
+If the endpoints does not want to close the path immediately, as connectivity could be re-established, it is RECOMMENDED to send PING frames to quickly detect connectivity changes and switch back in a timely way.

 If no frame indicating a path usage preference was received for a certain path, the preference of the peer is unknown and the sender needs to decide based on it